 Contact Us: [email protected]

-M.S. in Health Care Informatics (Online)
+MS in Health Care Informatics (Online)

 As an online student, most of your interactions with the university will be done through various websites.
 For example:

-Dorothy O’Hagan, MNLM
+Dorothy O’Hagan, PhD(c), RHIA, CCS

 Our number one priority is you!
 Our team has prepared a checklist of items that will set you up for success and clarify all action items as a new student.
-After you have enrolled for your first term, please complete and review all of the following before classes start.
+After you are enrolled for your first term and receive a confirmation email from a member of our team, please complete and review all of the following before classes start.

 This webinar will go over a comprehensive look at your program and what to expect as an online learner including resources and tips for success.
-Each webinar should last around 45 minutes.
-Please RSVP for your Welcome Webinar as soon as possible.
+Each webinar should last around 30-40 minutes.
+Once you have been registered for classes and receive a confirmation email from our team, you will be emailed the link to schedule your welcome webinar to your @sandiego.edu email address.

 In this call, you’ll “meet” a member of your Student Success Team for your program.
-Once you attend the welcome webinar, you will be given the link to schedule your new student check-in call.
 This will be a chance for us to answer any additional questions you have before you start your first term.
 Please be sure to have any Canvas-related, program-related, or finance-related questions prepared.
+After attending the Welcome Webinar, you will be prompted to schedule your call using a scheduling link.

 This phone call/zoom meeting is a chance to meet your Academic Coordinator, Dr. Tony Rosales and discuss any curriculum, career, and academic track-related questions.
 This call will occur after your phone call with the Student Success Team.